AlexP007/cli/README.md

     }

 ### Predefined Commands
-If list is set to 'Y' you could list all commands to output by using 'list' command
+If enable_list is set to 'Y' you could list all commands to output by using 'list' command